g-rl/neokyo/readme.md

 easily convert currencies and save information about clothing items

-how to use (install python if you dont have it): open this folder in a command prompt and type "py neokyo.py"
+how to use (install python if you dont have it): open this folder in a command prompt and type either
+- "py neokyo.py"
+- "python3.11 neokyo.py"

 you can enter a link just like "https://neokyo.com/en/product/mercari/m14120779981" to get the information or you can type "https://neokyo.com/en/product/mercari/m14120779981 usd" etc to convert currencies